MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcribbonbaseelement-class.md

 ### <a name="parameters"></a>Parametri
  [in] *bIsDefaultMenuLook*
- `TRUE` Per impostare l'elemento della barra multifunzione vengono visualizzati come un comando popup; in caso contrario `FALSE`.
+ TRUE per impostare l'elemento della barra multifunzione vengono visualizzati come un comando popup. in caso contrario, FALSE.

 ### <a name="remarks"></a>Note